 In 2020, World Rugby undertook a painstaking policy process to address the issue of transwomen in rugby.
 This led to guidelines that exclude transwomen from competing in women’s rugby at the World Cup level — the first international sports federation to do so.

-The new guidelines don’t exclude transwomen from rugby completely, of course: they just specify that players must compete in the category of their assigned sex at birth, for reasons of safety and fairness.
+The new guidelines don’t exclude transwomen from rugby completely, of course: they just specify that players must compete in the category of their birth sex, for reasons of safety and fairness.

 Though controversial, the guidelines are fair, reasonable and supported by evidence.
 They offer the best way forward, not just for rugby, but for other sports.